deckyal/Bio-Acquisition/README.md

 If you find this useful, you may cite our paper which used this acqusition tools :

+End-to-end facial and physiological model for Affective Computing and applications

 @misc{comas2019endtoend,
     title={End-to-end facial and physiological model for Affective Computing and applications}, author={Joaquim Comas and Decky Aspandi and Xavier Binefa},